ryhoneyman/quick-quarm/README.md

 Next Steps:

+ * New users: Download the TAKP v2.2 Client and the associated PQ package zip file from PQ Discord #server-files
- * Download the TAKP v2.2 Client (or copy your existing TAKP folder) to another separate folder from your production Quarm install (if present).
+ * Existing users: Copy your existing TAKP folder to another separate folder from your normal PQ install.
  * Edit the file eqhost.txt file and change loginserver.takproject.net:6000 to 192.168.1.100:6000
- * Start your client (run as Administrator)
+ * Start your client (run as Administrator, and set compatibility options if needed)
  * Login as whatever username/password you want to use (this will fail and is expected).
-Just immediately hit [ENTER] again.
+Click Ok, and hit [ENTER] again.
  * You should see your Quick Quarm EQ server in the list: select it, create a character, and enter the world.
- * Your user is not flagged as a GM.
-Run /home/user/quick-quarm/scripts/eq-makegm -l LOGINACCOUNT then type '/sit' and '/camp login' to activate.
+ * On your Quick Quarm host, run ./scripts/eq-makegm -l LOGINACCOUNT
+ * While in-game enter '/sit', '/camp login', then log back in to activate GM powers.
 </pre>

 <h3>What It Does</h3>